Video: Tree Branches in Contact with a Medium-Voltage Line

 Most power outages caused by falling branches or trees result from major weather events like strong winds, freezing rain and wet snow.

-Ice buildup on branches is a heavy weight than can make a tree or branch bend so much that it breaks.
+Ice buildup on branches is a heavy weight that can make a tree or branch bend until it breaks.
 A tree or branch that falls on a power line can cause short circuits, damage and power outages.

-A thick layer of wet snow can make conifers bend so much that they break or become uprooted, posing a number of risks for the power system.
+A thick layer of wet snow can make conifers bend until they break or become uprooted, posing a number of risks for the power system.